 Should you Charge By the Hour or a Flat Rate for House Cleaning?

 The first question to answer when determining what you will charge for house cleaning, is whether you want to charge hourly or a flat fee per house, per visit.
 If you are planning to service regularly occurring clients (which I really hope you are!) you will definitely want to charge a flat fee per house.
 Most all of the large chains charge this way and I know many successful business owners who do as well.
 It is just the norm for the industry and for good reason.

 If you charge a flat fee per clean you and your client will know what to expect with each clean.
 They will be given a flat price for a specific service.
 There will be no need to leave a job undone because the client only wanted to pay for 2 hours.

-With Flat rate pricing both the client and the cleaners will be happy.
+With flat rate pricing, both the client and the cleaners will be happy.
 There will be no question or doubt that your cleaners did not clean fast enough or they intentionally took too long to clean so as to charge more.

 Calculating your cleaning rates

-- What the going rate is in your area
+- What the going rate is in your area for cleaning houses

-- How long does it take for you to clean
+- How long does it take for you to clean a house

-If you do not price within your local market you will either be loosing money on potential profits because you are charging to less.
+If you do not price within your local market you will either be loosing money on potential profits because you are charging to little.
 OR If your cleaning prices are to high, then you will loose potential clients.

 Do your market research to see what other companies are charge for house cleaning.
 I would call 6 – 10 companies.
 Make sure you have a range of large to small businesses.
 Again, you want to call businesses that are legal businesses offering similar services.
 Don’t call Curley Sue who charges $50 to clean a house because she operates out of her car.
 You will not be competing with her.